Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Discussion

 Although the literature reports values for the inclination of the disk of NGC~891 \citep[$i \simeq 88-89^{\circ}$][]{Rup91, Garcia-Burillo92, Sof93} indicating an edge-on orientation of the galaxy, it is important to assess whether the projection effects of a tilted disk could artificially produce or enhance the appearance of a vertically extended component of molecular gas.
 In particular, the emission from gas at different galactocentric radii along the line of sight could mimic an increased vertical thickness.

-In order to evaluate this effect, we constructed a set of disk models with different inclinations using the {\tt $^{3D}$BAROLO} package \citep{barolo15}.
-To this end, we assumed a simple geometrical model of a purely thin molecular disk with a thickness comparable to that of the Milky Way ($FWHM \sim 250$~pc).
-As rotation curve we adopted the one used by \citet{{Garcia-Burillo92}} to fit the kinematics of molecular gas along the galaxy's major axis:
+In order to evaluate this effect, we constructed a set of disk models with different inclinations using the \lancom{3D-Based Analysis of Rotating Object via Line Observations (3D-BAROLO)} package \citep{barolo15}.
+To this end, we assumed a simple geometrical model of a purely thin molecular disk with a thickness comparable to that of the Milky Way (FWHM $\sim$ 250~pc).
+As rotation curve\lancom{,} we adopted the one used by \citet{{Garcia-Burillo92}} to fit the kinematics of molecular gas along the galaxy's major axis:

 where d = 200\,pc and ${\rm v}_{\rm max}$ = 225\,km$\cdot$s$^{-1}$ is the maximum rotational velocity.